cleavr/cleaverdocs/content/guides/directus.md

 ![Env Variables](/images/directus/env-variables.png)

-Replace the environment variables with the appropriate information for your database that you setup earlier as well as the random key and secret.
+Replace the environment variables with the appropriate information for your database that you set up earlier as well as the random key and secret.

 See [Directus Environment Variables](https://docs.directus.io/reference/environment-variables/) for all available variables.